AIoTES/DevTools-DataLakeTools-DataModelWorkbench/README.md

     docker build --no-cache -t docker-activage.satrd.es/dl-datamodel-workbench target

 Third step is to run the docker image using the following command.
 For this step you will need `app.yml`, `mongodb.yml` and `elasticsearch.yml` files available in [src/main/docker](src/main/docker).
-Also you will need to have a `db.json` file in the `data` directory located at [src/main/docker](src/main/docker).
 Below command should be run from the directory where the required files exists.

     docker-compose -f app.yml up -d